top of page

 Los Angeles, CA 90036

 The Mission of the Petersen Automotive Museum is to explore and present the history of the automobile and its global impact on life and culture using Los Angeles as a prime example.
-At Petersen Automotive Museum you get to drive into the world of the automobile in lots of different ways.
+At the Petersen Automotive Museum, you get to drive into the world of the automobile in lots of different ways.
 There are interactive exhibits, art projects, automotive awareness workshops, and more.

 Through a ground-breaking partnership with Disney/Pixar, you can be a part of the Cars Mechanical Institute, inspired by the animated film CARS.
 At this permanent Exhibit, you can learn about the mechanical systems that make cars work.
 You can also paint and personalize virtual cars as well as race and color your own Cars character to take home.
 And the littlest car enthusiasts can zoom toy cars around a racetrack.